BA, Stanford University, 1987

 MA, PhD, Princeton University, 1989, 1992

 Carolyn Weisz is a Social Psychologist and Professor of Psychology at the University of Puget Sound.
 Her teaching and research focus on issues of social perception, stereotyping, stigma, racism, intergroup relations, homelessness, and friendship.
-She participates in the University of Puget Sound’s Race and Pedagogy Initiative and Civic Scholarship Program.
+She participates in the University of Puget Sound’s Race and Pedagogy Initiative and Civic Scholarship Project.

 Courses Taught at Puget Sound